EthanJStark/isa-calculator/README.md

 Changing variables, like salary and amount of stipend, can result in thousands of dollars of difference in the amount of tuition paid.

+## Specs
+- [ ] Data is presented visually
+- [ ] User can visualize the percentage of their gross income being paid as tuition
+- [ ] User is presented with some pre-populated data
+- [ ] User can define what their starting salary is
+- [ ] User can toggle Living ISA
+- [ ] User can toggle Laptop ISA
+- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ## Required Specs (Must Have)